c20d-us/RaceBox-Mini-emulator/README.md

 <div align="center">
   <img src="images/completed-emulator.jpeg" alt="The finished RaceBox Mini emulator" width="520"><br>
-  <sub>The completed emulator, decorated with the stickers that came with the GNSS module and an indicator of which end points forward (for Gyro/Accelerometer)</sub>
+  <sub>The completed emulator, decorated with the stickers that came with the GNSS module<br>and an indicator of which end points forward (for Gyro/Accelerometer)</sub>
 </div>

 <table>